Family Nurse Practitioner Certificate (Post-Master's)

 7. Current CPR Certification with psychomotor component.

-8. At least one year of experience as a registered nurse in psych-mental health or a related field is require
+8. At least one year of experience as a registered nurse.

 9. A descriptive statistics course or equivalent with a grade of C or better.